mickfuzz/phd4/_posts/thesis_chapters/2023-12-5-Gdps_reduced.md

 Parcour in Minecraft and Wipe out are both  game experiences whose main mechanic is about judging jumps to landing accurately.
 Ch makes links to his existing experience of games making comparisons between Te's game, commercial games and his own.
 In doing so Ch is able to show his knowledge and analysis of gameplay patterns to this community.
 While his motivation is not clear, one interpretation is that Ch could be making this contribution not only to openly share experience but also as a offering in return for his request for help which he has just made.

+GET SOME OTHER  EXAMPLES HERE IF POSSIBLE - LINK TO STATS - AND NEXT CHAPTER.

+A wider exploration of use of FOK in the programme reated to art and narrative is explored in chapter six.

 <!-- In addition to the previous chapters observations....
 ADD IF RELEVANT - research on funds of knowledge motives or benefits of this behaviour may include: ... -->

 #### Problem solving practices as a fund of knowledge (but not really GDP)

+- CONSIDER REVISING A LOT - AND LINK THIS TO THE EXTRACT ABOUT - EXTERNAL DOCUMENTATION WHICH FOLLOWS ON.

 In the following example home funds of knowledge are utilised not only in terms of home experiences of games but also in terms of design and problem solving practices.
 Da and Te are working closely as a pair.

 Da invites thinking outside of the constraints of the suggested design early in this first session.
 The following interaction shows a rich interchange where the parent is trying to draw on the game playing experiences to promote innovation in the design of the existing template.

 <!--
 The following exchange shows how the use of GDPs help participants navigate the professional practice of forking a codebase and the exploration of developer resources.
 Technically, he has the courage to divert from the existing game paradigm from platform to maze.
 Practically it brings up issues as many of the dominant game design patterns are different.
 Thus the first one they identify that of enemy following is not present in the current menu of choices.
 -->

+THIS IS STRONGLY LINKED WITH IDEATION - PERHAPS MOVE THERE.

     Da: Have you thought about pushing it a bit further and have a different style of game?
     Te: What do you mean?